emaschas/BCFplugin/README.md

 # Navisworks BCFplugin
-This developpement is a NAVISWORKS plugin that reads and displays the Topics and Comments of BCF files.
+This developpement is a NAVISWORKS plugin that reads and displays the Topics and Comments of BCF files.<br/>
 In addition, the BCF topics can be exported as Navisworks viewpoints to make them accessible with Navisworks Freedom.
 ## Compatibility
 This plugin can be used with